 Where are Syrian refugees?

-The majority of Syrians still live inside Syria — but among those who have left, over 4.8 million are in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
+The majority of Syrians still live inside Syria — but among those who have left, five million are in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.

 Turkey hosts the most, at over 2.76 million, but Lebanon and Jordan also host a high number, relative to their own population.
 In fact, today one out of every four people in Lebanon is a refugee from Syria, and one in ten in Jordan.
 For its part, Iraq is hosting refugees while also contending with massive internal displacement